aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 This will initialize a `Provider` instance for us with the devnet network.

-Our app displays different UIs based on a user resource (i.e if a user has a list ⇒ if a user has a `TodoList` resource).
+Our app displays different UIs based on a user resource (i.e. if a user has a list ⇒ if a user has a `TodoList` resource).
 For that, we need to know the current account connected to our app.

 1. Import wallet from the wallet adapter React provider: